Aurelius-LLC/Remotr/README.md

          1) What metaprogramming could enable.

-   3. Grain Keys
+   2. Grain Keys

-      1) Manager Grains can be addressed with any of the normal Orleans grain key types (Guids, strings, longs, etc.)
+      1) **Manager Grains** can be addressed with any of the normal Orleans grain key types (Guids, strings, longs, etc.)

-      2) Child Grains are always addressed with a string.
-This is because Remotr actually uses a JSON string address which combines whatever address you give the Child Grain with the address of the Manager Grain which controls it.
-This is how different Manager Grains can have Child Grains with identical string keys without any conflicts happening.
+      2) **Child Grains** must always addressed with a string.

-   5. Persistence
+   3. Persistence
       1) Cosmos is the only supported database right now

       2) Setting up Cosmos: Refer to the [Quickstart](#Quickstart) for how to set up Cosmos.

-   7. Extension Methods
+   4. Extension Methods
-      1) Extension methods are an extremely useful way to share functionality between different commands or queries that operate on the same Manager or Child Grain.
+      Extension methods are an extremely useful way to share functionality between different commands or queries that operate on the same Manager or Child Grain.
          ```csharp
          public static class CustomerCommandExtensions
          {